 Succession planning

-Create a career path for employees that offers opportunities for growth within the organization, and make transitions to new roles as seamless as possible.
+Build talent development strategies and create a career path for employees that offers opportunities for growth within the organization, and make transitions to new roles as seamless as possible.
+Build talent development strategies to help employees grow.

 Read more about the key components of talent management: